-The cost to flip a house equals the sum of the acquisition cost, repair costs, carrying costs, and marketing and sales costs.
-Costs vary based on where the home is located, property type, and the extent of the renovations needed, but the total cost to flip a house is usually around 10 percent of the purchase price.
+The cost to flip a house equals the sum of the acquisition cost, repair costs, carrying costs, marketing costs, and sales costs.
+Costs vary based on where the home is located, property type, and the extent of the renovations needed, but the total cost to flip a house is usually around 10% of the purchase price.

 Our free fix and flip costs worksheet shows easy to follow calculations on the costs of flipping a house, including rehab costs, carrying costs, and a flipping house cost breakdown.